hellerve/blog/wip/On_Footnotes.md

 probably the best compromise: it doesn’t disturb the flow of the page, but provides a canonical location for all footnotes.
 We can accomodate both long, meandering footnotes and short references there.
-Though this brings me to another point of greaf for me: mixing footnotes and references.
+Though this brings me to another point of grief for me: mixing footnotes and references.

 #### A personal pet peeve